-In the next four tutorials we are going to explore ways of manipulating sound, whether through applying effects that change the quality of a sound or through sampling audio and manipulating the playback.
+In the next tutorials we are going to explore ways of manipulating sound, whether through applying effects that change the quality of a sound or through sampling audio and manipulating the playback.
 This first example focuses on delay effects.

 Table of contents